 Visitors are invited guests coming to MIT buildings (in Cambridge or at MIT off-campus facilities) for a meeting, occasional equipment repair, research seminar or collaboration, lab tour, campus tour, social visit, to drop off a catering order, etc. This is not to be confused with MIT visiting student/scholar/scientist appointments (VPR-facilitated), exchange or cross-registered students (OVC-facilitated), or with contractors (MIT-contracted service providers whose work requires planned access to campus buildings).
 Invited visitors in these categories will be issued MIT ID cards with an mit.edu email and must be entered into MIT Covid Pass and meet requirements for vaccinations and testing.
 (Note that research visitor guidelines for fall are still being finalized.)

 Current research visitor guidelines remain in place for summer 2021 and can be found on the Vice President for Research website.

 Vendors, suppliers, and contractors

 If you are a vendor, supplier, or contractor from outside the MIT community seeking to access campus buildings to provide support for research, educational, or operational activities, your MIT contact will need to seek approval from the authorized access approver for their school, department, lab, or center (DLC).
 You will receive instructions for using Covid Pass to comply with campus access requirements, or you will be directed to be escorted inside campus buildings by an authorized Covid Pass user.
-Please note, usage will be monitored, and misuse of Covid Pass (e.g., testing when vendors aren’t supposed to test) may result in revocation of a user’s account.
+Please note that usage will be monitored, and misuse of Covid Pass (e.g., testing when vendors aren’t supposed to test) may result in revocation of a user’s account.

 Prospective undergraduate students